apple/foundationdb/design/idempotency_ids.md

 # Considerations

-- Additional storage space on the cluster.
+- Additional storage space on the cluster for the idempotency ids.
-- Potential write hot spot.
+- Potential write hot spot, since all idempotency id writes are adjacent and monotonically increasing.

 # Multi-version client